 “praying at all times in the Spirit, with all prayer and supplication.
 To that end, keep alert with all perseverance, making supplication for all the saints, “Ephesians 6:18

-Our last godly piece of armor is often forgotten or added on as an afterthought.
+Our last piece of godly armor is often forgotten or added as an afterthought.
 But this piece is crucial; without it, we are missing a powerful weapon.

-Over the years, the Roman soldier had several kinds of lances and spears at his disposal, and these lances and spears were different sizes as well.
+Over the years, Roman soldiers had several types of lances and spears at their disposal, and these varied in size.
 The short, small lances were for thrusting and gouging the Enemy up close, and the longer lances were for hurling at the Enemy from long distances.

 Just like Roman soldiers had different kinds of lances, we also have various prayers.
 For our short, close-range prayer, we use the Believer’s prayer.
 It is full of faith and authority to thrust a mortal wound to the Enemy.